WxExLGHTZ/Multimodal-Video-Retrieval/README.md

 ## Motivation

 Videos carry meaning through multiple channels simultaneously: what is shown, what is said, and what is described in accompanying metadata.
 Keyword-based search fails here because it depends on exact term matches — semantic similarity remains invisible.
-EchoSearch projects all three modalities into the shared embedding space of a CLIP ViT-H-14 model, fuses them via a configurable weighted sum into a single video embedding, and aggregates those per collection into one representative vector.
+The System projects all three modalities into the shared embedding space of a CLIP ViT-H-14 model, fuses them via a configurable weighted sum into a single video embedding, and aggregates those per collection into one representative vector.
 A text query is passed through the same encoder; collections are ranked by cosine similarity — without any separate training or fine-tuning.

 ---